microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/HTMLClient.md

-# Ajax Library
+# HTML Client Library
-This is a ajax renderer for rendering cards in a browser
+This is a HTML renderer which works in the browser agains the DOM.

 ## Add a renderer
 This is available as a NPM package.